lerdmann1601/HERA-Matlab/paper/paper.md

 * **Interactive & Batch Modes:** Users can configure the analysis via a CLI-guided step-by-step process or provide a JSON configuration file for automated pipelines.
 * **Automatic Convergence:** The toolbox dynamically determines the optimal number of bootstrap iterations ($B$) required for stable results, stopping when the standard error stabilizes.
-* **Post-hoc Power Analysis:** Estimates the probability of detecting significant differences given the observed data distribution using simulation-based methods.
+* **Post-hoc Power Analysis:** Estimates the probability of detecting significant differences given the observed data distribution using simulation-based methods [@Lakens2021].
 * **Visualization:** Automatically generates publication-ready figures, including:
     * Sankey diagrams visualizing rank shifts across metrics.
     * Win-Loss matrices for pairwise comparisons.
     * Detailed ranking plots with confidence intervals.
     * Bootstrap convergence plots.

-The software is designed to be robust against missing data (using pairwise deletion where necessary) and includes a comprehensive unit test suite to ensure statistical accuracy.
+The software is designed to be robust against missing data (using pairwise deletion where necessary [@Little2019]) and includes a comprehensive unit test suite to ensure statistical accuracy.

 # Acknowledgements